intikhabalam/SPE/README.md

 - **RootSiteUrl:** The root URL of your tenant.
 - **ContainerTypeID:** The GUID of the Container Type created in Step 2.4
 - **CertThumbprint:** This is the thumbprint that is shown in Step 2.5
-- **CertPrivateKey:** This is teh private key of the cert which includes "-----BEGIN PRIVATE KEY-----" and "-----END PRIVATE KEY-----"
+- **CertPrivateKey:** This is the private key of the cert which includes "-----BEGIN PRIVATE KEY-----" and "-----END PRIVATE KEY-----"

 <kbd>![image](https://github.com/intikhabalam/SPE/assets/171198457/b9323b1c-a7c3-401b-9192-b0164f237bb8)</kbd>